noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 really alriiiiiight?
 Wouldn’t it be betteeeeeer if you go with one of your lovers?]

-“I thought about that, but when I heard about this flower garden, I thought of Illness-san, so I thought this would be a good way to thank you for always taking care of me...]
+[I thought about that, but when I heard about this flower garden, I thought of Illness-san, so I thought this would be a good way to thank you for always taking care of me...]